“Thriving Children and Families: Prevention with a Purpose.”

 Please ensure you list a valid phone number to be contacted.
 SNAP and TANF require telephone interviews at this time.

-If you have verifications that are necessary to drop off, please consider doing these electronically through your smart-phone, tablet, computer, scanner, fax, etc., to avoid person-to-person contact.
+If you have verifications that are necessary to drop off, please consider doing these electronically through your smart-phone, tablet, computer, scanner, fax, etc., to avoid person-to-person contact, or placing the documents into our drop box located by the main entrance to the building.
 If you take a picture of a document, please make sure it’s clear and legible.
 If you do not have access to electronic options, please call the main number at 757-890-3787 and someone will assist you.

 EMAIL documents to: firstname.lastname@example.org